 Students are not required to attend the live class - recording is available 24/7

 This Information Applies to all Classes

 Labs: We use a high quality virtual lab service (we subscribe to it - there is no cost to students) with all classes that allows students to perform very realistic labs online.
 Most public and private schools now use virtual labs.
 Students are able to actually perform tasks in the lab - It's a very realistic experience for students who are able to experience and participate in many labs not typically possible before college for high school students.
 Students are able to virtually pour liquids and chemicals, light burners, move things in the lab, weigh things, measure temperatures, record results, etc. Most students love these labs.
 Students are instructed on how to produce quality lab reports and they turn-in formal lab reports which are graded.

 Lab reports: Students will complete formal lab reports as graded assignments on labs performed.
 They will be given sufficient instruction, guidance, and direction in an effort to train them to produce excellent lab reports.
 Importance will be placed on students understanding scientific inquiry, the scientific method, and the resulting science lab reports.
 We want to develop students who are well prepared to write solid lab reports in their remaining high school years and into college.

 Homework Assignments: Students will be given weekly reading and work assignments.

 Exams: Students will complete several exams online which are graded.

-End of Class Grade Determination: A student's final grade for a class is listed in their online grade book for the class and is based upon grades from exams, homework, lab reports and projects.
+End of Class Grade Determination: A student's final grade for a class is listed in their online grade book for the class and is based upon grades from exams, homework, and lab reports.
 This serves as an independent evaluation of a student's performance.
 For some colleges and universities, this validates homeschool grades - especially in the sciences.